Phase 4

 Step 1

-COMING SOON!
-El Dorado County is currently developing options for “permit-ready” plans that will have already been reviewed by appropriate departments and agencies, saving you time and money.
-Stay tuned for more information.
+NOW HERE!
+El Dorado County has developed Pre-Reviewed ADU Plans that have been examined by the appropriate departments and agencies; ultimately, saving you time and money.

 Step 2